TrashUwU/PokeAssistant/README.md

 ## Questions

 ### Why is the source code messed up?
 It's encrypted/obfuscated.
-I don't want Pokétwo mods to read and patch against it.
+I don't want Pokétwo mods to read and patch against it and also don't want other coders to make an auto-catcher with the help of PokeAssistant.
 But you can run it without problem!
 ### Why can't I invite the bot instead of hosting it?
 Discord does not verify bots that work against other bots.
 Server limit for unverified bots is 100 and bots in 1K+ servers need too much ram.
 That means you can't invite it to your server, if it's in 100 servers already 😵.
 With the help of this guide, you can make your own bot and customize it without coding!
 ### Want to help?